bazinga183/Election_Analysis/README.md

 ## Summary
 The analysis of the election show that:
-- There were 369,711 votes casr in the election.
+- There were 369,711 votes cast in the election.
 - The candidates were:
   - Charles Casper Stockham
   - Diana DeGetter